 The Group has a number of systems for measuring and controlling credit risk.
-Among the most important systems are the Credit System (including the Delegated Lending Authorities System), the Collateral System, the Rating/Scoring System and a number of follow-up systems.
-Several controls are incorporated in these systems, which aim to ensure accurate classification of customers, timely registration and accurate valuation of collateral, granting of credit facilities according to delegated lending authorities, and formalized monitoring and follow-up procedures.
+Among the most important systems are the Credit System (including the Risk Profile and the Delegated Lending Authorities System), the Collateral System, the Rating/Scoring System and a number of follow-up systems.
+Several controls are incorporated in these systems, which aim to ensure accurate classification of customers and timely default registration based on risk events, timely registration and accurate valuation of collateral, granting of credit facilities according to delegated lending authorities, and formalized monitoring and follow-up procedures.

-The Credit System is the foundation of an efficient and effective credit process.
+The Credit System is the foundation of the credit process.
 It contains all relevant details about credit facilities, financial circumstances and customer relations.
 The system is used for all customer segments and products across all sales channels.
 It ensures that the basis for decision-making, including file comments and credit exposure, is created and stored properly.